K7MDL2/KEITHSDR/SDR_RA8875/README.md

 Teensy4.X with PJRC audio card Arduino based SDR Radio project

+## Feb 2023

+    1. Switched 7" chassis from RS-HFIQ config to classic Si5351C+QSD/QSE+BPF+LNA combo fo testing.
+    2. The bandmap_en field controls if the band is disabled.
+If disabled it is skipped when going up or down bands.
+Now it also controls if a band button is displayed in the Band Window or not.
+For RS-HFIQ, or if you have no transverters, setting the bandmap_en field to NONE and that band will not exist.
+    3. Added Xvtr status label to right of XMIT label.
+This performs no action, just indicates if the current band is a xvtr band or not.
+If it is, then the RF input is tuned to the offset (The IF) frequency, not what the display is.
+    4. Reworked Band Window to display all enabled bands.
+    5. Reworked Band Enable config in RadioConfig.h.
+Now has all bands 160 to 122G.
+These values will update band map table (bandmap_en) AND the related Band window button enable so there is no need to edit the SDR_Data.h bandmem table anymore.

 ## Jan 2023

     1. Added support for 6 GPIO switches.
 Expanded the encoder_list table to 12 entries.
 Table supports I2C and GPIO encoders and switches in any mix.